Skip to main content

 a9s Parachute

-Every a9s Data Service service instance has an a9s Parachute process running.
+Every a9s Data Service Service Instance has an a9s Parachute process running.
 This process will stop the node process when the persistent disk hits 80% of usage.
 This is valid for all services.

 The persistent disk is mounted using ext4, this file system reserves a portion of the filesystem (5% by default) for the root user to prevent, among other things, normal users (vcap) from filling the disk and crashing the system.